The Cape Floral Kingdom boasts more biodiversity per square kilometre than the Amazon Rainforest.

 Frequently Asked Questions

 What is the minimum number of people I can bring on my fynbos planting day?

 There is no minimum number.
 Please contact us for more information.

 What is the maximum number of people I can bring on my fynbos planting day?

 We can generally accommodate a maximum of 30 people at one site.
 However, if you have a larger group we would be happy to organise fynbos planting days at multiple sites.

 Can I select a location for my fynbos planting day?

 Our team uses careful discretion when choosing the sites where we work so, unfortunately, we cannot always accept requests for fynbos planting days to take place at specific sites.
 Please have a look at the 10 sites we are currently working with above and let us know if you are keen to work with a particular site.

 How far in advance should I book my fynbos planting day?

-The Greenpop team requires at least 2 weeks to plan a fynbos planting day (ideally more where possible).
+The Greenpop team requires about 2 weeks to plan a fynbos planting day (ideally more where possible).
 Please keep this in mind when selecting your ideal date.

 How is the local community engaged during a fynbos planting day?